Rent a boat in Florida

-What to do in Florida
+What to do in Florida?

-Whether you have a motorboat, sailboat, catamaran or a pontoon boat you can enjoy exploring the many beaches.
-If you want to enjoy a relaxed low key holiday enjoying the sun with a cocktail or two then you are in the right place.
+Whether you have rented a motorboat, sailboat, catamaran or a pontoon boat, you can enjoy exploring the many beaches.
+If you want to enjoy a relaxed low key holiday enjoying the sun with a cocktail or two, then you are in the right place.
 On the other hand, if you want to experience the eccentric Miami lifestyle, then you’re on its doorstep.
 One of the many great things is that you won’t be lost for places to sail and things to do, no matter how you want to spend your vacation.

 Most sailors begin in one of Florida’s attractive main marinas.
-A wide variety of boats and berth sizes can be found in Miami (downtown, beach and nearby Coconut Grove), Fort Lauderdale, Palm Beach, Naples and Key West.
-From there, it’s easy sailing along the Florida coast, with potential to explore over 30,000 lakes within the peninsula itself.
+A wide variety of boats to rent and berth sizes can be found in Miami (downtown, beach and nearby Coconut Grove), Fort Lauderdale, Palm Beach, Naples and Key West.
+From there, it’s easy sailing along the Florida coast, with the potential to explore over 30,000 lakes within the peninsula itself.
 In particular, sticking to the south of Florida offers a fabulous introduction to the state, with island-hopping adventures, bustling towns and cities, historic landmarks and warming waters for diving among coral reefs.
-Of course, your company will dictate your itinerary, and there’s plenty of options to explore - from child-friendly Orlando to the nightlife of Miami and quieter pace of the Florida Keys.
+Of course, your company will dictate your itinerary, and there’s plenty of options to explore - from child-friendly Orlando to the nightlife of Miami and the quieter pace of the Florida Keys.

-Florida is a gateway to the Gulf of Mexico, serviced by attractive port towns and marinas like Naples and Sarasota.
+Also, Florida is a gateway to the Gulf of Mexico, serviced by attractive port towns and marinas like Naples and Sarasota.
 The Gulf of Mexico is particularly popular for dolphin and whale watching.
-It’s also a vibrant region for fishing, with a plentitude of tarpon, tuna, marlin and redfish, among other marine species.
+It’s also a vibrant region for fishing, with a plentitude of tarpon, tuna, marlin and redfish among other marine species.